Package 'tlm'

 If space is "transformed", then the mean (for Poisson response or transformed gaussian response), or the logodds (for binary response) is computed.

-If x is NULL, the measure is computed in npoints values of the explanatory variable of interest.
-Those values are choosen to be in arithmetic progression in the given space, inside the observed range of the explanatory variable.
+If x argument in MY is NULL, the measure is computed in npoints values of the explanatory variable of interest.
+Those values are chosen to be in arithmetic progression in the given space, inside the observed range of the explanatory variable.

 Value